 Some of the seiners sported new paint jobs, even some awesome varnish work.
 Others hadn’t bothered.
 There was a lot of equipment tuning and net repair going on everywhere.

 Several seiners still had to load nets - what appeared to be acres and acres of nets - onto their empty sterns.
 Foot by foot the noisy power blocks lifted nets while crew members inspected every bit of them for needed repairs.
-Occasional shouts filled the air as experienced crew encouraged the new guys on appropriate methods for handling floats and stacking nets.
+Occasional shouts filled the air as experienced crew encouraged the new guys with directions on appropriate methods for handling floats and stacking nets.

-Seine skiffs buzzed about the docks, like so many noisy mosquitos... they aren't equipped with mufflers.
+Seine skiffs buzzed about the docks, like so many noisy mosquitos... and no, they aren't equipped with mufflers.
 Some of them were loaded with stacked piles of boxed groceries, others ferried crew members on latte runs.